-Other assets consists of cash surrender value of life insurance related to the Company's deferred compensation plan eligible to certain employees.
+Other assets also include the cash surrender value of life insurance related to the Company's deferred compensation plan eligible to certain employees.
 The funded balance is reviewed on an annual basis.
-The balance of the life insurance policy was \$3.2 million and \$3.7 million at December 31, 2022 and December 31, 2021, respectively.
+The balance of the life insurance policy was \$3.3 million and \$3.2 million at December 31, 2023 and December 31, 2022, respectively.